cb3rgl1ng/spectro-cloud/technical-writer/assignment.md

 ### `kubectl exec`

-Next, open a shell inside the pod to investigate and test.
-From here, you can inspect the container's runtime environment, check file contents, or run diagnostics.
+`kubectl exec` opens a shell *inside* a running pod to investigate and test.
+From here, you can inspect the runtime environment, check file contents, or run diagnostics.

 **IMPORTANT:** Be cautious when using this in production environments.
-Depending on the commands issued, `exec` can modify the container state.
+Depending on the commands issued, `kubectl exec` can modify the container state.
 Always follow change management protocols.

 **Command:**
 ```shell